Dhoni, Kohli for scheduling favour: Butcher rues England’s ‘missed’ chance

 Mark Butcher feels the England and Wales Cricket Board (ECB) should have rejigged the schedule of the India Test series so that the Board of Control for Cricket in India (BCCI) could get a bigger window to complete the Indian T20 League.

-The former England batsman said the ECB could have used the schedule rejig as a bargaining chip with the BCCI to get stars such as MS Dhoni and Virat Kohli to play The Hundred tournament.
+The former England batsman said the ECB could have used the schedule rejig as a bargaining chip with the BCCI to get stars such as MS Dhoni and Virat Kohli to play the 100-ball League.

 “It’s a massive missed opportunity.
 The ECB very, very rarely… in fact, I would go as far in the last 10-15 years as to say never, have something that the BCCI wants or needs.
-And with The Hundred sort of floundering because of Covid and overseas players cancelling contracts, not being able to come, this year is a bit of a write-off.
+And with the 100-ball League sort of floundering because of Covid and overseas players cancelling contracts, not being able to come, this year is a bit of a write-off.
 The ECB are absolutely desperate to make this work.
-They have to be, they have bet the house on The Hundred, but at every turn, it seems a greater power doesn’t want it to happen,” Butcher said on the Wisden Cricket Weekly podcast.
+They have to be, they have bet the house on the 100-ball League, but at every turn, it seems a greater power doesn’t want it to happen,” Butcher said on the Wisden Cricket Weekly podcast.

 “And so for me, this was the opportunity where you’ll say, ‘Okay, we’ll bite the bullet.
-We get the wrath of English cricket fans anyway: they hate us because of The Hundred.
+We get the wrath of English cricket fans anyway: they hate us because of the 100-ball League.
 They hate us because we’re seemingly ignoring them at every single turn’.
 So you say, ‘We’ll take it on the chin, they don’t like us anyway.
-We would do this for the BCCI on the proviso that we get Kohli, we get Dhoni, we get whoever we like, signed up for three years to play in The Hundred, starting 2022.’
+We would do this for the BCCI on the proviso that we get Kohli, we get Dhoni, we get whoever we like, signed up for three years to play in the 100-ball League, starting 2022.’

 The Indian T20 League was postponed with only 29 games completed after multiple franchises’ bio-bubbles were breached earlier this month.
 There are still 31 matches to be played, and the BCCI has been looking to squeeze them into a window between the five-match England Test series and the T20 World Cup.